-(at around 13 mins) Betsy Russell, who plays Sergeant Hamill, was a featured character in the Saw (2004) movie franchise.
-When the character Neil first receives the chain letter, the original 'Saw' is playing on his television in the background.
+(At around 13 minutes) Betsy Russell, who portrays Sergeant Hamill, was a featured character in the Saw (2004) film franchise.
+When the character Neil first receives the chain letter, the original "Saw" is playing on his television in the background.
 See more »

 11 of 14 people found this review helpful.